 A cough is a sudden, forceful expulsion of air from the lungs.
 It is a protective reflex that helps keep the lungs and airways free of irritants such as foreign particles, microbes, and excessive secretions.
 An occasional cough is normal and may be nothing more than an attempt by a dog to clear its airways after inhaling an irritant.
 However, a persistent cough or a cough that is accompanied by other signs of illness may indicate a more serious underlying disease.

-In addition to a cough that tends to be worse at night, dogs with congestive heart failure tire more easily, have an increased respiratory rate, and develop muscle wasting.
+In addition to a cough that tends to be worse at night, dogs with congestive heart failure tire more easily, have an increased respiratory rate and develop muscle wasting.
 Dogs with congestive heart failure may also have pale or blue-tinged gums and have fainting spells or collapse.

-Canine Infectious Respiratory Disease Complex (CIRDC)
+2. Canine Infectious Respiratory Disease Complex (CIRDC)

 This term Canine Infectious Respiratory Disease Complex (CIRD) has recently replaced the term kennel cough or infectious tracheobronchitis.

 CIRDC is a multifactorial disease that is caused by several respiratory organisms.
-The organisms implicated in this disease complex include Bordetella, Streptococcus zooepidemicus, Mycoplasma, parainfluenza, adenovirus type 2, canine influenza, distemper, respiratory coronavirus, and pneumovirus.
+The organisms implicated in this disease complex include Bordetella, Streptococcus zooepidemicus, Mycoplasma, parainfluenza, adenovirus Type 2, canine influenza, distemper, respiratory coronavirus, and pneumovirus.

 CIRDC is highly contagious and causes acute or chronic inflammation of the trachea and bronchial airways.
-It is spread rapidly between susceptible dogs in close confinement such as dogs at boarding kennels, doggy daycares, rescue facilities, and dog parks.
+It is spread rapidly between susceptible dogs in close confinement, such as dogs at boarding kennels, doggy daycares, rescue facilities, and dog parks.
 Stress, extremes in temperature and humidity, and poor ventilation can contribute to the development of the disease.

-Airway Foreign Bodies
+5. Airway Foreign Bodies

 Foreign materials such as grass, seeds, and sticks may be accidentally inhaled during exercise.
 Inhaled foreign bodies may migrate through the airways, from the nasal passages to the trachea and bronchi.
 This condition is usually seen during the summer months.

 Tumors arise from the abnormal growth of cells and are caused by a complex interplay of genetic and environmental risk factors.
 Tumors can be classified as either “benign” or “malignant”.
-Benign tumors tend to grow slowly and do not spread, while malignant tumors grow rapidly, invade surrounding healthy tissue, and spread to other parts of the body.
+Benign tumors grow slowly and do not spread, while malignant tumors grow rapidly, invade surrounding healthy tissue, and spread to other parts of the body.
 Lung tumors are classified as either “primary” or “metastatic”.
 Primary lung tumors originate in the lungs of dogs, while metastatic tumors originate in other parts of the body and metastasize or spread to the lungs.

 Primary lung tumors are rare in dogs.
 On average, primary lung tumors are diagnosed between the ages of 10 and 12 years, and 80% of these tumors are malignant and have a high chance of spreading to other parts of the body.
 The most common primary lung tumor of the dog is pulmonary carcinoma.
 The most common sign of primary lung tumors is a non-productive cough.
-This means that the cough is dry and does not bring up mucus or secretions.
-Other symptoms of primary lung tumors are fever, lethargy, exercise intolerance, weight loss, and a decrease in appetite.
+This means the cough is dry and does not bring up mucus or secretions.
+Other signs of primary lung tumors are fever, lethargy, exercise intolerance, weight loss, and a decrease in appetite.

 While primary lung tumors are rare in dogs, some tumors that occur elsewhere in the body have a high likelihood of spreading to the lungs.
 These are known as metastatic tumors.
-Mammary gland tumors, bone tumors, thyroid tumors, and melanomas of the mouth and toes, all have the potential to metastasize to the lungs.
-The symptoms of metastatic tumors are similar to those of primary lung cancer.
+Mammary gland tumors, bone tumors, thyroid tumors, and melanomas of the mouth and toes all have the potential to metastasize to the lungs.
+The signs of metastatic tumors are similar to those of primary lung cancer.

-When To Act
+When to Act

 An occasional cough may be nothing more than a dog’s protective reflex to help clear the airways of inhaled irritants such as dust, smoke, or food particles.
 If a dog’s cough persists longer than a day or two, increases in frequency or severity, or is accompanied by other signs of illness, such as fever, loss of appetite, breathing difficulties, or lethargy, it is important to act and get your dog checked by a veterinarian.
-These symptoms could indicate a potentially serious underlying illness that requires veterinary treatment.
+These signs could indicate a potentially serious underlying illness that requires veterinary treatment.